-The petitioner has supplied the following topographical evidence to show that the proposed area is distinct from surrounding areas:
+The following topographical evidence shows that the area is distinct from surrounding areas:

 (a) South, east and west boundaries.
-The proposed River Junction viticultural area is bounded on the west by relatively steep slopes and the San Joaquin River, and is bounded on the south and east by gentle, nearly flat topography and the Stanislaus River.
-The proposed area is locally unique in terms of topography: Its gentle, persistent southwest slope and higher boundaries form a shallow, slightly tilted bowl about 18 to 25 feet in elevation at the center.
+The River Junction viticultural area is bounded on the west by relatively steep slopes and the San Joaquin River, and is bounded on the south and east by gentle, nearly flat topography and the Stanislaus River.
+The area is locally unique in terms of topography: its gentle, persistent southwest slope and higher boundaries form a shallow, slightly tilted bowl about 18 to 25 feet in elevation at the center.
 Original natural boundaries to the west, south and east have been exaggerated by engineered, permanent levees that range from about 35 to 42 feet in elevation.
-Geographical analyses, provided by the petitioner, show a transect through the proposed River Junction viticultural area and illustrate the elevation differences that distinguish it.
+Geographical analyses, provided by the petitioner, show a transect through the River Junction AVA and illustrate the elevation differences that distinguish it.

 (b) Northern boundary.
-The northern boundary of the proposed area is an abrupt, natural elevation change at about the 29 foot contour, delineated by Division Road.
+The northern boundary of the area is an abrupt, natural elevation change at about the 29 foot contour, delineated by Division Road.
 Physical evidence indicates that Division Road was placed on the upper side of a pre-existing natural river terrace boundary.
 The topographic change marked by the road exactly follows geologic and soil type boundaries extending from the east to the center of section 7 on the Ripon, CA quadrangle map T3S/R7E and westward to Airport Way.
 The natural extension of "Red Bridge Slough" to the northwest is further evidence that this boundary is a natural river terrace.

 (c) Northwest boundary.
-The northwest boundary of the proposed River Junction viticultural area is delineated by Airport Way, a subtle natural high that is exaggerated by the raised roadbed.
+The northwest boundary of the River Junction AVA is delineated by Airport Way, a subtle natural high that is exaggerated by the raised roadbed.
 Elevation ranges from about 29 to 35 feet.
 Available geologic and historic evidence strongly supports the conclusion that, like Division Road, Airport Way follows a natural topographic high.
 The U.S.G.S. maps submitted by the petitioner show two separate sloughs draining from the Airport Way/Division Road intersection.
 An unnamed slough on the U.S.G.S.
-Ripon, CA quadrangle map drains southeast through the proposed River Junction viticultural area, while the other slough, called "Red Bridge Slough" on the U.S.G.S.
+Ripon, CA quadrangle map drains southeast through the River Junction AVA, while the other slough, called "Red Bridge Slough" on the U.S.G.S.
 Vernalis, CA quadrangle map, flows in the opposite direction.
-A 1925 Reclamation District

-Map ("southern part") provided by the petitioner also shows the two sloughs.
+A 1925 Reclamation District Map ("southern part") provided by the petitioner also shows the two sloughs.
 These two sloughs coincide with occurrences of Merritt soils, which fan out to the northwest and southeast of the Airport Way/Division Road intersection.
 This provides further evidence that the intersection of Airport Way and Division Road has historically sat on naturally higher topography from which the soils accumulated downhill in two directions.